pathumego/matd-project/BREIF.md

 #Brief

 ## A Typeface family for present day web newspapers with complex and responsive typographic layouts for different screen sizes.
 Family will contain optical sizes optimised for different screen sizes wide to narrow.
-The Family will consist of Latin, Cyrillic/X, Sinhala and Tamil with emphasis style for Sinhala.
+The Family will consist of Latin, Thaana, Sinhala and Tamil with emphasis style for Sinhala.

 ---